wenjalan/wenjalan-site/public/about.md

 ---

 Basically, an over-engineered personal website.
 I started learning computer programming as a hobby when I was 10-years-old, and building stuff from scratch has always been my passion.
 The goal of this website was to showcase a small snippet of my technical skills, in a practical and concise format.
 Under the hood, you'll find a complete *NextJS* app, written with *React*, *Tailwind*, and *TypeScript*.
 The actual content of these sections is stored in Markdown files which are loaded dynamically into the website on load.
 Fast?
 No. Interesting?
 Maybe to the right person.
+But all of it happens with about 100 lines of code, which is kinda neat.
 &nbsp;

 **Contact**